If you’re considering adding a Frenchie to your family, you’ll want to know what you’re letting yourself in for with this breed.

-As adults, French Bulldogs are calmer and more low-key.
+Adult French Bulldogs are calmer and more low-key.
 They still enjoy playtime, but they are content to lounge around the house and relax with their family.

-Similar breeds to consider.
+Similar Breeds to Consider

 If you like the French Bulldog, you may also like these similar breeds: